-Direct subsidized (need-based) depending on the amount of need and/ or Direct unsubsidized (none need-based) loans.
+Direct subsidized (need-based) depending on the amount of need and student classification as freshman, sophomore, junior or senior and/ or Direct unsubsidized (none need-based) loans.

 Direct Subsidized Loans:

 Loans are available for undergraduate borrowers only with Financial Need.
 It is subsidized because U.S. Department of Education pays the interest for borrowers who are actively enrolled in school and are registered for at least half-time.
 If borrower leave school or is not registered for at least half-time (6 credits), U.S. Department of Education will pay the interest for 6 months in what is commonly referred to as grace period - borrower graduates, is out of school, or is registered for less than 6 credits and is not required to make payment.
 After the grace period, period of deferment a postponement of payments on loans is allowed under certain conditions.
 Interest will not accrue on subsidized, unsubsidized, and Perkins loans.